IHDE-Alliance/ISTP_metadata/v1.0.0/docs/example_mission_metadata_specifications.md

 Global attributes are used to provide information about the data set as an entity.
 Together with variables and variable attributes, the global attributes make the data correctly and independently usable by someone not connected with the instrument team, and hence, a good archive product.
 The global attributes can also be used by any software, one popular example being the CDAWeb Display and Retrieval system (http://cdaweb.gsfc.nasa.gov/cdaweb/).
 A list of global attributes is provided below, note that it is not limited, one can decide to add more global attributes if needed for his own applications.

 Acknowledgement--- (recommended)
-Text string at PI disposal allowing for information on expected acknowledgment if data is citable.
+Text string at PI disposal allowing for information on expected acknowledgement if data is citable.

 ADID_ref --- (recommended)
 This attribute stores the control authority identifier associated with the detached SFDU label.
 If no control authority identifier has been assigned, then the identifier associated with the ISTP/IACG Guidelines (NSSD0241) or with CDF (NSSD0110) can be used.